MajidShajari/small_python_projects/README.md

 # Small Python Projects

-This is the main repository for all of the projects in the book:
+## Acknowledgments

+This codes is based on the codes in _The Big Book of Small Python Projects_ by Al Sweigart.

 -   _[The Big Book of Small Python Projects](https://nostarch.com/big-book-small-python-projects)_
 -   _[resource files used in the book](https://nostarch.com/download/BigBookPythonResources.zip)_